 Whether a regional or international brand, corporate or consumer-facing, this region is an international scene and is a global economic and political force—branding in the Middle East is no longer about size of business, or solely a luxury aspect.

-In just four short years, the United Arab Emirates will host Expo 2020, with an estimated 20 million people planning to visit Dubai from around the world, in addition to its existing ex-pat community of more than 200 nationalities.
+In 2020, the United Arab Emirates hosted Expo 2020, with 20 million people visiting Dubai from around the world, in addition to its existing ex-pat community of more than 200 nationalities.
 Saudi Arabia, for the first time in its history, is opening up its capital market to direct foreign investments.
-And with Qatar hosting the 2022 FIFA World Cup, the region is ripe for transformation.
+And with Qatar having hosted the 2022 FIFA World Cup, the region is ripe for transformation.
 Local organizations and companies need to think about how they evolve and grow their business, and consequently how they approach brand in a way that doesn’t restrict them to traditional notions around branding.
 With a global audience coming to them, these brands will need to think of what they represent and what their purpose is.

 3. Be modern